abhilashmadhu24/ansible_remote_backup/README.md

 This is a simple ansible playbook for enabling backups on multiple remote servers which doesn't have a centralised backup system available like managed cloud providers.
 This playbook will help to enable important file backups on multiple  on-premis/unmanaged data-center servers.

-PL: I have used a sample file backup bash script for taking backps as this is a demo only.
+PL: I have used a sample file backup bash script for taking backups as this is a demo only.
 You can replace it with your requirements.

 Pre-requisites: Ubuntu 18.04 + Ansible 2.6 on master server Ubuntu 18.04 on remote servers with ssh key authentication